Skip to main content

 Two flavors matter.
 Realized vol looks backward and tells you what already happened.
 Implied vol, derived from options markets, is a forward-looking estimate priced in by traders.
 Per JPMorgan research published in 2024, the gap between the two often signals positioning extremes.
 When implied trades well above realized, the market is paying up for protection.
 When implied collapses below realized, complacency tends to follow shortly after a directional move.

 For sizing positions against expected moves, pair this calculator with the Bitcoin Lot Size Calculator so your stop placement matches the regime you are actually trading in.
+See our how to calculate Bitcoin lot size guide for the full formulas and broker specifics.

 Bitcoin vs Gold, Equities and Single Stocks